-"Academicians on Campus" : Professor C.C.
-Chan Inspires Students' Passion for Energy Innovation at St. Stephen's Girls' College
+Academicians Campus Tour: Professor C.C.
+Chan Sparks Students' Passion for Energy Innovation at St. Stephen's Girls' College

 2025-11-20

-On the afternoon of November 19, The Great Bay Area Association of Academicians (GBAAA) extended its "Academicians on Campus" initiative to St. Stephen's Girls' College.
+On the afternoon of November 19, The Greater Bay Area Association of Academicians (GBAAA) extended its "Academicians Campus Tour" initiative to St. Stephen's Girls' College.
 The event featured a special guest—Professor C.C.
 Chan, Academician of the Chinese Academy of Engineering, Fellow of the Royal Academy of Engineering, Distinguished Chair Professor of The Hong Kong Polytechnic University, Honorary Professor of The University of Hong Kong, and Founder and Rotating President of the World Electric Vehicle Association.
 Professor Chan visited the campus to share his interdisciplinary research journey with over 300 teachers and students, delivering a talk titled "Aspiring High, Scaling New Heights—The New Journey of Energy and Electric Vehicle Revolutions."
 He provided an in-depth analysis of cutting-edge trends in the energy and electric vehicle revolutions, while also passing on the scientific spirit and the ethos of innovation.

-(Professor C.C.
-Chan at St. Stephen's Girls' College)
+Professor C.C.
+Chan at St. Stephen's Girls' College

 Professor Chan began by reflecting on his academic journey through a collection of precious historical photographs.
 He shared with students the perseverance and passion behind scientific exploration, emphasising the importance of lifelong learning for researchers.
 Taking "Scientific Iteration and the Evolution of Human Civilisation" as a starting point, he illustrated the progressive development from agricultural to industrial and then to digital economies through vivid examples.
 He elucidated the iterative logic of science—"bold hypothesis → validation → theory → practice → theory → practice"—highlighting the need for continuous questioning and reshaping.
 He explained that science is about truth and laws, driven by the question "Why?" .
 A scientist’s mission is to explore the laws of nature for the benefit of all humanity.
 Engineering, on the other hand, combines science, technology, and management, requiring the integration of government, industry, academia, research, application, and finance to bring projects to fruition—it answers the question "How?".
 When discussing new quality productive forces, Professor Chan explained in simple terms that it involves replacing the "old three highs"—high input, high consumption, and high emissions—with the "new three highs": high technology, high efficiency, and high quality.
 He also shared his "Four Elements of Success"—goal, courage, method, and condition—encouraging students to cultivate critical thinking and independent reasoning, and to boldly explore uncharted territories in science.